SjorsLockhorst/personal-site/content/projects/art-search.md

 ### Performance tuning  🚀

-When you add a `Vector ` type to a table in Postgres, it doesn't add an index.
-This needs to be done seperately.
+When you add a `Vector` type to a table in Postgres, it doesn't add an index.
+This needs to be done separately.
 We use the [HSNW](https://en.wikipedia.org/wiki/Hierarchical_navigable_small_world) index that `pgvector` supports as a vector index.
 The [readme file](https://github.com/pgvector/pgvector?tab=readme-ov-file#hnsw) of the repo explains how to set it up, which we followed.
 We increased the `maintenance_memory` in `postgresql.conf`, but still couldn't use the full compute that we wanted.
 After lots of trial, error, and Googling, we found out, because we were running Postgres in a Docker container, which had a standard limit on the shared memory.
 Once we increased `shm_size` in our docker compose file, the index was created relatively quickly.
-The HSNW index is preferred over `ivvflat`, since it can grow along with the data in the database, thus scaling to more artworks that we could potentially add.
+We preferred the `HSNW` over `ivvflat`, since it can grow along with the data in the database, thus scaling to more artworks that we could potentially add.

 ## Frontend  💻

 For the frontend, we have gone for [Nuxt](https://nuxt.com/) with [Tailwind](https://tailwindcss.com/) for the styling.
 We both have quite some experience with Vue and Nuxt and it's a pleasure to work with!
-The ecosystem it also maturing so there are quite a few official libraries availble that help simplify boilerplate such as dealing with images, fonts and styling.
+The ecosystem it's also maturing, so there are quite a few official libraries available that help simplify boilerplate such as dealing with images, fonts and styling.

-The main interactive canvas is powered by [pixi.js](https://pixijs.com/).
+The main interactive canvas is powered by [PixiJS](https://pixijs.com/).
 It renders all the images and animations and is chosen for its speed and ease of use.
 Since users can spawn quite a few images at the same time we needed it to be powerful and easy to optimize.
-For the interactive element of the canvas we used [pixi-viewport](https://github.com/pixi-viewport/pixi-viewport) as a viewport to allow scrolling and zooming with both a mouse and keyboard and with your fingers when visiting on a mobile device.
+For the interactive element of the canvas we used [pixi-viewport](https://github.com/pixi-viewport/pixi-viewport) as a viewport to allow scrolling and zooming with both a mouse, keyboard and touchscreen on mobile devices.

 Finally, we realized we need to be able to cull images.
 Culling is a technique where you check which images are currently visible to the user and only render those.
 So if there are 100 images loaded on the frontend, but the user has zoomed in and can currently only see 20, we simply don't render the remaining 80.
 This gave us a massive performance boost!
-In order to do this in pixijs, we used [pixi-cull](https://github.com/pixi-viewport/pixi-cull).
-The only downside was that the newest version of pixijs was not supported by pixi-cull so we had to port the culling algoritm ourselves.
+In order to do this in PixiJS, we used [pixi-cull](https://github.com/pixi-viewport/pixi-cull).
+The only downside was that the newest version of PixiJS was not supported by pixi-cull so we had to port the culling algorithm ourselves.

 Now, when a user submits a query and new artworks come in, we plot them in the pixi canvas, at point: